Ludivine Reding addresses negative reviews of her in STAT

 • Read also: Ludivine Reding bids a heartbreaking farewell to a great chapter in her life

-Interviewed in the latest issue of the magazine Winkwhere she is also magnificent on the cover page, the young woman touched on the subject of the negative comments she receives about the role she has held since the fall, that of nurse Sophia St-Jean.
+Interviewed in the latest issue of the magazine Winkwhere she is also magnificent on the cover page, the young woman touched on the subject of the negative comments she receives regarding the role she has held since the fall, that of nurse Sophia St-Jean.

 Eric Myre